xudong963/p-log/About.md

 I'm an infrastructure engineer at ByteDance.

-I'm an arrow committer and currently focus on arrow rust ecosystem, including arrow-rs, datefusion, etc.
+I'm an arrow committer and currently focus on arrow rust ecosystem, including arrow-rs, DataFusion, etc.

 I also follow databend, iceberg, cockroachDB, and other open source systems.